If you have been prescribed TYMLOS® (abaloparatide) but are unable to afford it, Radius Assist may be able to help.

 Once the application is submitted, the healthcare professional will receive a confirmation fax when Radius Assist is in receipt of the application.
-If information is missing, the Radius Assist team will reach out to the healthcare professional and/or the patient to obtain this.
+If information is missing, the Radius Assist team will reach out to the healthcare professional and/or the patient to obtain.
 As a reminder, all information is required in order for Radius Assist to make a determination on eligibility.

 If the application is approved, the healthcare professional will receive notification via fax and the patient will be notified via mail or phone call (based on preference).
 The patient will then be contacted by the specialty pharmacy providing medication for Radius Assist patients, Nufactor, Inc., to coordinate medication shipment.